Contents

 Cost, scalability and integration

-MobilityUse limited to wired substationsUse on PC, cell phone, IP phone
+MobilityUse limited to wired substationsCan be used on the web, mobile or IP phone

 Selection criteria: how to choose the right multiline telephone system?